arvinsingh/biases-in-data/CNN manifold learning/readme.md

 ## Studying base in Cat Vs Dog dataset.

-#### Learn how sample size & model complexity changes classification accuracy of the models.
+#### Learn how sample size & model complexity affects classification accuracy of the models.